magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 The example module provides all the code used here to describe how to style elements using `<attribute>` and `<style>` nodes.
 It also shows the use of a custom converter for our `opacity` style to ensure that users can enter the opacity as a percentage.

-## Steps for styling with attributes
+## Steps overview

-An overview of the steps is shown here, followed by the detailed instructions for each step:
+An overview of the steps for styling content type elements is shown here, followed by the detailed instructions for each step:

 ![How to style content types using attributes](../images/how-to-style-using-attributes.svg)

-_Steps for styling content type elements with attributes_

 ## Step 1: Add fields for user input